gzweigle/open-hybrid-piano/WARNINGS.md

 Be careful to **NEVER** connect the Teensy 4.1 USB cable and the external +5V power input at the same time.
 This could damage the computer connected to the USB.

+When all 88 sensors are connected, the total current draw of the system will likely exceed the capability of an external computer that is trying to power the system through a USB cable connected to the Teensy 4.1.
+Therefore, the external +5V power source on the circuit board is needed.
+The PJRC website has information on how to use a USB cable under this scenario.

 Please see the [PJRC website](https://www.pjrc.com) for more information.

 ## Fuses and Short Circuit Protection